3 NEW GADGETS | WORLDWIDE SHIPPING – FREE OVER $150

 2. Once you know where the activity will take place, figure out the best location within that space to remind you of your set goals.

 For example, if you decide to build a habit to go to the gym every day, the activity will take place in the gym.
-So for exercise goals, you could put the calendar by the entrance door of your house, and a mini-version in your gym bag.
+So for exercise goals, you could put the calendar by the entrance door of your house, and a mini-version in your gym bag to make sure you don’t break the chain and keep up the good habits.

 If you wish to build a habit to write 200 words every day, the activity most likely will take place in the office.
 For such skill-building that will most likely happen in the workplace, put one on your desk or just pop a mini-version in your planner.